-This trend has become popular for brides and homeowners alike.
+This trend has become popular with brides and homeowners alike.
 Arranging flowers in vintage teapots is a great way to add elegance to any occasion.

 Filling vintage items, found around the house, with flowers is a great way to repurpose them.
 I recently wrote a tutorial about using a silver punch bowl to create a centerpiece HERE.